 The challenges to democratic societies of mis- and dis-information—always present—appear greater in the Information Age.
 With artificial intelligence (AI) capabilities advancing quickly, some commentators have warned of an acute, existential threat.
 Others, however, are more sanguine about the danger AI presents.
-In this panel discussion, leading academic experts and senior professionals will discuss the level of peril, highlight the role of AI, and consider how it may affect the upcoming U.S. presidential election, as well as other events key to the future of democracy.
+In this panel discussion, leading academic experts and senior professionals discussed the level of peril, highlighted the role of AI, and considered how it may affect the upcoming U.S. presidential election, as well as other events key to the future of democracy.

-This event is co-sponsored by the Georgetown University Global Economic Challenges Network, the Knight-Georgetown Institute, the Communication, Culture, and Technology Program, the Center for Digital Ethics, and the Tech and Public Policy Program.
+This event was co-sponsored by the Georgetown University Global Economic Challenges Network, the Knight-Georgetown Institute, the Communication, Culture, and Technology Program, the Center for Digital Ethics, and the Tech and Public Policy Program.

 Featured